MaheshAwasare/chatwidget-launcher/README.md

 ## 📄 License

-© 2025 Chat Assistant.
+© 2024 JAICA-LINK.
 All rights reserved.